 SSEO offers a non-traditional and unique training model for social entrepreneurs, people with great ideas for non-profits, cooperatives, for-profit ethical businesses, and other social ventures that will benefit their community.
 We prioritize students' individual growth within the context of their projects, and connect them to a network of mentors, experts, accomplished entrepreneurs, and social investors.

-SSE-O is a proud member of an international network of schools located across the UK and Australia.
+SSEO is a proud member of an international network of schools located also in the UK, Australia, and Ireland.

 A socially just, environmentally sustainable, and economically prosperous Ontario, one built upon strong, empowered, and resilient communities.

-To catalyze social change and empower communities through the development of transformational community leaders and social ventures that produce tangible, visible, meaningful, and positive impact for all members of the community.
+To catalyze social change and empower communities through the development of transformational community leaders and social ventures that produce tangible, visible, meaningful, and positive impact.

 History of SSE